 Autogas Ireland: Why and how to switch your car

-Autogas is not as well known in Ireland as its more popular counterparts, petrol and diesel, although extensively available at over 1400 refuelling sites there.
+Autogas is not as well known in Ireland as its more popular counterparts, petrol and diesel, although extensively available at over 1400 refuelling sites on the island.
 We examine what is autogas and its relationship with LPG, the advantages and disadvantages of using it in your car, and how to go about getting it.

 What is autogas?